stratisMarkou/random-walks/_sources/book/topology/002-topological-spaces.md

 Finally, we define the quotient topology.
 First, we define quotients and projections onto equivalence classes for completeness.

-:::{prf:remark} Equivalence classes and quotient
+:::{admonition} Equivalence classes and quotient
 :label: topology:def-quotient
 Let $X$ be a set and $\sim$ be an equivalence relation on $X.$ Then, the quotient of $X / \sim$ is the set of equivalence classes of $\sim.$